Fleet constraints

 Pod-level scheduling rules continue to work and stack on top of Fleet constraints.
 A pod’s selectors and affinities must fall within the Fleet’s constraints; if a pod requests an instance type, region, or cloud that the Fleet does not allow, the pod stays in Pending because no Fleet can satisfy it.

-Enabling Fleet constraints
+Configuring Fleet constraints

 On this page